wootguy/resguy/README.md

 - CFG files (SC does not allow .cfg files to be transfered to clients)
 - map_script file with all its #includes (.as files are also not allowed to be transfered to clients)
 - Custom sentence files
-- Custom materials file
 - Global model/sound replacement files
 - Per-monster sound replacment files

 Sven Co-op uses FMOD which supports a large variety of audio formats.
 These are the types of sounds resguy will find:

-- aiff, asf, asx, au, dls, flac, fsb, it, m3u, mid, midi, mod, mp2, mp3, ogg, pls, s3m, vag, wav, wax, wma, xm
+- asf, asx, au, dls, fsb, m3u, mid, mod, mp2, mp3, ogg, pls, s3m, vag, wav, wax, wma, xma
+- Note: The following formats are also supported by FMOD, but sven does not allow them to be transferred to clients, and so won't be included:
+  - aiff, flac, it, midi, xm

 # Usage: